Difference Between SASS and LESS

 LESS provides the ability to create guarded mixins which work only when certain conditions are met.
-For example, if the color of the text is light and the user wanted a darker background.
-For this, if a single mixin is in two parts then these guards will see that only one the one needed is in effect.
-SASS, on the other hand, believes that natural concept and robustness are more important and hence using Compass it makes that happen.
-For example, Compass has a mixin called background which lets you pass whatever you want to get that thing that it will output when needed.
+For example, if the colour of the text is light, and the user wanted a darker background.
+For this, if a single mixin is in two parts, then these guards will see that only one the one needed is in effect.
+On the other hand, SASS believes that natural concept and robustness are more important and hence using Compass it makes that happen.
+For example, Compass has a mixin called background, which lets you pass whatever you want to get that thing that it will output when needed.

 - Variable handling